nobiruwa/nobiruwa.github.io/posts/2021-11-14-softether-vpn-on-raspberry-pi.md

 By specifying according to the format 'host name:port number', you can also specify the port number.
 (When the port number is unspecified, 443 is used.)
 If nothing is input and the Enter key is pressed, the connection will be made to the port number 443 of localhost (this computer).
-Hostname of IP Address of Destination: xxx.xxx.xxx.xxx:443 # Raspberry Pi 4のIPアドレスとポート番号を入力してEnter
+Hostname of IP Address of Destination: # Enter

 If connecting to the server by Virtual Hub Admin Mode, please input the Virtual Hub name.
 If connecting by server admin mode, please press Enter without inputting anything.
 Specify Virtual Hub Name: # Enter
-Connection has been established with VPN Server "xxx.xxx.xxx.xxx" (port 443).
+Connection has been established with VPN Server "localhost" (port 443).

 You have administrator privileges for the entire VPN Server.
 VPN Server>ServerPasswordSet